Replacing a Rotary Encoder with a Magnetic Sensor and Potentiometer

 These sensors already output data showing the angular position of the magnet, so they can be used with code changes in your sketch.
 I used this for my Building a Tuning Wheel For PC SDR Radio Using an Angle Sensor project.
 That worked well, but I thought of a couple of cases where having a quadrature output may be useful.

-1. It may make it easier to use the sensor in a project that has been coded to use a quadrature output encoder.
+1. It makes it easier to use the sensor in a project that has been coded to use a quadrature output encoder.

 2. One project I want to try it with is for tuning control of a radio receiver.
 Using I²C to get the angle data requires polling the sensor.
 I was concerned that the constant data transfer may add extra noise to the radio, whereas I thought using it with quadrature output could be quieter, particularly when the tuning knob is not being rotated.